-Table 5A-D. This table displays the Rescorla-Wagner model’s predictions of the causal ratings for Experiments 2 (A), 3 (B), 4 (C), and 5 (D) before the event, after the AB+ event, and then after the A+ event.
+Table 5A-D. This table displays the Rescorla-Wagner model’s predictions of the causal ratings for Experiments 2 (A), 3 (B), 4 (C), and 5 (D) before the BB event, after the AB+ event, and then after the A+ event.
 The ratings in each cell can be thought to represent confidence that a particular object is a cause..

-As can be seen from the Tableabove, this model predicts that The reason the model . model requires that be present—which B during the A+ phase of the event—in order for the associative weight between and the outcome to be modified.
+As can be seen from the Table 5 above, this model predicts that the ratings of object A and B in Experiment 2 (Table 5A), A, B and C in Experiment 3 (Table 5B), A, B, C, D in Experiment 4 (Table 5C), and the A+, A-, B+, and B- test events in Experiment 5 (Table 5D) should not differ between the mid-rating and post-rating phases.
+In addition, the model predicts that the ratings of the B, C, and D objects as well as the ratings of the B+ and B- test events should not change across the three rating phases.
+However, the model predicts increases in the ratings of object A and the A+ test event and decreases in the rating of the A- event between the mid- and post-rating phases.
+The reason the model predicts that the causal ratings of the causally redundant objects and events (i.e., objects B, C, D, and the B+ and B- test events) should remain unchanged across the three rating phases of the BB condition is because these objects were never presented in isolation and, as such, the salience parameters associated with each causally redundant object and test events equal 0; that is, the weights associated with these objects and test events are not updated for this trial.
+Indeed, this model requires that cues be present—which none of the causally redundant objects or test events are during the A+ phase of the BB event—in order for the associative weight between them and the outcome to be modified.

 Modified Rescorla-Wagner model.
-Despite the fact that the form of the learning rule for the model and the modified model is identical (i.e., ∆Vi = αiβ1(λ – ΣVk), the two models differ in terms of α. α is set to 0 for absent cues in the traditional Rescorla-Wagner model because assumed to have no salience, α is set to a nonzero (negative) value because absent cues are assumed to be negatively correlated with the outcome in the modified model.
-(Table ).
+Despite the fact that the form of the learning rule for the RW model and the modified RW model is identical (i.e., ∆Vi = αiβ1(λ – ΣVk), the two models differ in terms of how the salience parameter, α, is treated.
+Whereas α is set to 0 for absent cues in the traditional Rescorla-Wagner model because such cues are assumed to have no salience, α is set to a nonzero (negative) value because absent cues are assumed to be negatively correlated with the outcome in the modified RW model.
+Besides the difference in how both models treat α, the training procedure used for the modified RW model was identical to that used for the traditional RW model (Table 6).